kondetisidhartha/GitHub-Twin/README.md

 > Followed MVC Structure through full project.

-> Used CSS Modules, which makes easy to call css classes and ids without any clash of its names across project.
+> Used CSS Modules, which makes easy to call css classes and ids without any clash of css classes and ids across project.

 ### Using custom react hooks (usehttp) for API Calls